OmniROM

-OmniROM is an open-source operating system for smartphones and tablet computers, based on the Android mobile platform.
+OmniROM was an open-source operating system for smartphones and tablet computers, based on the Android mobile platform.
 It involves a number of prominent developers from other projects.

 Development

 OmniROM was founded in reaction to the commercialisation of ROM project CyanogenMod.
 At launch, the project provided custom firmware based on Android Jelly Bean, and they moved to Android KitKat shortly after its release.
 Their KitKat firmware included support for the Galaxy Note II, Galaxy Note, Galaxy S3, Galaxy S4, Nexus 4, Nexus 5, Nexus 7 (2012), LG Optimus G, Galaxy S2, HTC One (2013), Oppo Find 5, Sony Xperia T, Acer Iconia A500, HTC Explorer and Lenovo A6000.

 OmniROM quickly gained popularity during development of Android 4.4 KitKat.

 In June 2015, the project started to release nightly builds based on Android Lollipop for the Asus Transformer Pad, Asus Transformer Pad Infinity, Nexus 4, Nexus 5, Nexus 6, Nexus 7, Nexus 10, Oppo Find 7/7a, OnePlus One, Sony Xperia Z and Sony Xperia ZL.

 OmniROM was one of the first custom ROMs to provide patches for the KRACK security vulnerability.

 As of January 2018, Oreo builds were on a weekly update schedule.

 OmniROM was one of several ROM development teams being courted by ASUS, teaming with XDA, to help seed development for ZenFone 6.

 OmniROM was the first custom ROM for OnePlus 7T.

 In March 2020, OmniROM began offering builds including MicroG.

+On May 7th, 2026, OmniROM updated their site saying that they were discontinuing the project.